josteink/lein-drip/README.md

     $ lein drip

-If something goes wrong and you want to force the process to be run again, you can apply the 'force' param.
+If something goes wrong and you want to force the process to be run again, you can apply the `force` parameter.
 This will also upgrade drip if a new version is avaiable.

     $ lein drip force